rcalix1/InformationTheory/README.md

 * By the basic definition of logarithms this is equivalent as such: N = 2**n
 *

-## Models

-* Hopfield Networks (associative memory networks)
+## Hopfield Networks (associative memory networks)

+Hopfield Networks have intrinsic links to information theory because of how they store and retrieve information:

+Memory Capacity and Information Storage

+Memory Capacity: Hopfield Networks can store about 0.15×N
+0.15×N binary patterns for a network with N neurons without significant error (proven using statistical mechanics principles).
+This capacity limit is connected to Shannon’s channel capacity in information theory, which defines the maximum rate of reliable information transmission.

+Information Density: The efficiency of information storage and retrieval in Hopfield Networks can be analyzed using entropy and mutual information metrics.

-* Boltzman Machines and Restricted Boltzman Machines
+## Boltzman Machines and Restricted Boltzman Machines

+* link

 ## Entropy